What is aortic regurgitation?

 Aortic regurgitation often doesn't cause symptoms in infants or children.
 As the child gets older, abnormal signs and symptoms may appear, including fatigue, a heart murmur (an extra heart sound when a doctor listens with a stethoscope), or, rarely, chest pain, fainting or arrhythmias.

-If the regurgitation is trivial or mild, treatment is usually not necessary.
+If the regurgitation is trivial or mild, treatment isn't usually necessary.
 Doctors will monitor the patient with regular checkups, and might even prescribe some medications if the regurgitation is moderate or severe.
+The following options are used to treat more severe cases of aortic regurgitation:

 Another option to treat aortic regurgitation includes the use of mechanical (artificial) valves as replacement valves.
 If this is the case, your child may need to stay on blood-thinning medicines for the rest of his or her life to lower the risk of developing blood clots.